stream-labs/streamlabs-overlay/readme.md

 To setup env and make a build use command
 ```
 yarn install
+yarn build
 ```
   Module file will be in 'build\Release\'

 And to make build again after source code changed
 ```
-node-gyp build
+yarn node-gyp build
 ```
-By default module works fine with electron 4.
-But to make one loadable in electron 2.
-Other steps have to be done
+To work on electron 2 it can be required to set older version of nodejs

 ```
 nvm use 8.x.x
 yarn install
-#remove build-tmp*
-node-gyp configure
-node-gyp rebuild --target=2.0.16 --dist-url=https://atom.io/download/atom-shell
+yarn build
 node scripts\pack.js
 ```

 To make debug build for nodejs tests

 ```
-node-gyp --debug configure rebuild
+yarn node-gyp --debug configure rebuild
 ```

 ### Pack